 Dangers of Xanax Abuse

 As a medication, Xanax poses little risk when prescription guidelines are followed; however, abuse of this benzodiazepine often leads to serious health concerns.
 Having a high potential for abuse, Xanax stimulates the brain’s GABA receptors which are responsible for producing a sense of calm.
 After prolonged or excessive use, the brain becomes dependent on the substance to continue GABA functioning.
-As stated by the American Addiction Centers, trying to end an addiction to benzodiazepines may induce seizures.
-Abrupt Xanax cessation may produce seizure disorders in an individual, which can be extremely dangerous.
+Because of this dependence, seizures and other serious withdrawal symptoms may occur with abrupt Xanax discontinuance.

 Asheville Recovery Center Can Help